Niet Normaal INT: Exhibition (Im)possible Bodies (2020)

 (Im)possible Bodies is an interactive digital festival about cyborgs, data and artificial intelligence.
 The programme revolved around the idea that people have long been cyborgs.
-For centuries, we have used prosthetics and technology to expand the capabilities of our bodies.
+For centuries, humans have used prosthetics and technology to expand the capabilities of their bodies.
 (Im)possible Bodies offered a virtual experience through augmented realities with (ro)bots, 3D artworks, panel discussions, performances, and live musical shows.
 Virtual artworks include an AR dance performance by self-proclaimed cyborg Redo Ait Chitt, gut microbes inspired facial prostheses by Valerie Daude and collages of monstrous female bodies by photographer Viviane Sassen.
 Musician and cyborg Neil Harbisson developed a technique that allowed visitors to hear colors, starting to sing when users composed in the virtual space.

-In addition to the presentation on screen, physical installations were presented in public space in ‘s-Hertogenbosch, The Netherlands from 23 October to 1 November 2020, as part of Den Bosch Data Week.
+In addition to the presentation on screen, physical installations were presented in public space in ‘s-Hertogenbosch, The Netherlands from October until November 1st 2020, as part of Den Bosch Data Week.
 The online experience is still available today with the voice of Dutch comedian Vincent Bijlo guiding visitors through the online exhibition.

 Exhibition Fake Me Hard (2021)

 As part of Rotterdam Art Week, Fake Me Hard was situated in the former harbor warehouse AVL Mundo, by Atelier van Lieshout.
 Works of over 40 artists confronted viewers with meditations on algorithms, (dis)information, artificial intelligence, technology, deep fakes, and populism.
-Curated by Ine Gevers and Kees de Groot, Fake Me Hard framed artificial intelligence and adjacent technologies as ideologically motivated and capable of manipulating every aspect of contemporary life, ranging from which products we buy to the outcomes of elections.
+Curated by Ine Gevers and Kees de Groot, Fake Me Hard framed artificial intelligence and adjacent technologies as ideologically motivated and capable of manipulating every aspect of contemporary life, ranging from which products humans buy to the outcomes of elections.

 For the exhibition, artist Rob Voerman created an enormous illuminated tower, The Republic, on which the face of Bill Gates and other main characters from conspiracy theories grinned at visitors.
 The works of Beeple (whose digital artworks as NFT's are sold for 69 million dollars) were shown on television screens that swung across the floor.
 In one of his animations, Facebook boss Mark Zuckerberg crawls on the ground like a hungry robot spider.